Eating live seafood

 The practice of eating live seafood, such as fish, crab, oysters, baby shrimp, or baby octopus, is widespread.

 Oysters are typically eaten live.
-The view that oysters are acceptable to eat, even by strict ethical criteria, has notably been propounded in the seminal 1975 text Animal Liberation, by philosopher Peter Singer.
+The view that oysters are acceptable to eat, even by strict ethical criteria, was propounded in the seminal 1975 text Animal Liberation, by philosopher Peter Singer.
 However, subsequent editions have reversed this position (advocating against eating oysters).
 Singer has stated that he has "gone back and forth on this over the years", and as of 2010 states that "while you could give them the benefit of the doubt, you could also say that unless some new evidence of a capacity for pain emerges, the doubt is so slight that there is no good reason for avoiding eating sustainably produced oysters".